-A tenant self-service portal provides housing association tenants with instant access to commonly requested information and the ability to undertake repeatable transactional services (like paying rent and reporting repairs) through a private, secure web based platform using any device at any time.
+A tenant online self-service portal provides housing association tenants with instant access to commonly requested information and the ability to undertake repeatable transactional services (like paying rent and reporting repairs) through a private, secure web based platform using any device at any time.
 A portal is a customer contact channel that should work alongside existing communication mechanisms like phone, email and face-to-face for the benefit of tenant and organisation alike.

 This frees up work and leisure time for tenants, and lets housing association staff reduce the time spent on routine queries and transactions, and increase time spent with those with more complex needs.